-We deal with two types of workers in this article: the independent contractor (1099 worker) and the employee (W2 worker).
+We deal with two types of workers in this article: the independent contractor (1099 worker) and the employee (W2 employee).

-Simply put, the W2 worker is your standard employee - you pay them a salary or wage, withhold their income tax, pay their payroll taxes, insurance, and provide benefits.
-On the other hand, you have an independent contractor who works for your company on a per-project basis for a set fee.
-They are not entitled to any taxes and benefits - being self-employed, they cover all of those expenses for themselves.
+Simply put, the W2 employee is a standard employee - the employer pays them a salary or wage, withholds their income tax, pays their payroll taxes, health insurance, and provides other employee benefits.
+On the other hand, an independent contractor is an individual or entity who works for a company on a per-project basis for a set fee.
+Independent contractors are not entitled to employee benefits - being self-employed, they cover all of those expenses and pay taxes for themselves.